 A CRM analyst examines your consumer data to help your business make the best sales and customer service recommendations.
 These experts help you understand your customers’ needs and interests so you can determine the best ways to market to them.

-Some CRM systems may not be affordable for small business owners.
+As with any business strategy, there are some challenges in using CRM software.
+First and foremost, some systems may not be affordable for small business owners.
 In addition to being pricey upfront, many CRM services have hidden costs.
-For example, you might also be paying for system administrators, software developers, maintenance and data backups.
-Read the fine print and ask the CRM company about any hidden costs before determining whether you can afford a certain system.
+For example, you might have to pay for system administrators, software developers, maintenance and data backups on top of the CRM’s base fee.
+Read the fine print and ask the CRM vendor about any hidden costs before deciding whether you can afford a certain system.

 Your CRM could also negatively impact your business if it shuts down or fails.
-You run the risk of losing all your records, which can hurt your business financially.
-Also, depending on the CRM's learning curve and your team's experience, training your staff to use the CRM effectively can be a long and tedious journey.
+You run the risk of losing all your records, which can hurt your business financially and let your customers down.
+Also, depending on the CRM’s learning curve and your team’s experience, training your staff to use the CRM effectively can be a long and tedious journey.

 What is the first step in the CRM process?

-The first step in the CRM is process research.
+The first step in the CRM process is research.
 Take time to understand your target audience and how you should approach them.
-You want to know their interests, how they prefer to be contacted, their demographics and what form of communication they respond to the best.
+You want to know their interests, how they prefer to be contacted, their demographics and what forms of communication they respond to the best.

 Then, divide your targets into groups so you can market to them directly according to their preferences.
 Gathering and grouping your leads is an important initial step in the CRM process, allowing you to better understand the marketing strategy you should create so you can successfully turn them into customers.